Macchina-CLI/macchina/README.md

 - `$HOME/Library/Application Support/macchina` on macOS.
 - `%AppData%/macchina` on Windows.

+In the case that _macchina_ fails to find your configuration file, you may specify a __custom path__ for the configuration file through the `--config` flag or the `MACCHINA_CONF` environment variable.

 # Customization

 Themes define the look, layout and styling of _macchina_.
 See